bradparks/LoveToPixel/README.md

 # So far... #
 I'm building the components of the app in an exploritory way.
 The experiments/ directory contains the components pieced together to accomplish an intermediate goal.
 The zooming.html and overlaying.html experiments show some initial functionality.

+# License ... #
+I'm not sure what kind of license I'm going to use for LTP ultimately.
+For now I have chosen GPL 3, but that is (very) likely to change once this project solidifies.
+See the COPYING file for more info